zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - [ ] Verify that it works on Kaggle
 - [ ] Review all new code
 - [ ] Experiments
   - [ ] Does training on a bigger dataset improve the accuracy?
+IN PROGRESS
   - [ ] Does using task augmentation improve the accuracy?
+IN PROGRESS
   - [ ] Does training for multiple tasks improve the accuracy?